Pensacola Museum of History

 Our flagship museum is the Pensacola Museum of History, which is housed in the three-story Mediterranean Revival architecture of the former Pensacola City Hall and was built in 1907.
 The Pensacola Museum of History, a highlight of the self-guided tour, is a general history museum with galleries dedicated to both permanent and changing exhibits.
 The first floor houses the Museum Store and ticket desk.

 See our Exhibits page to see our current exhibits.

 The City of Five Flags

 The City of Five Flags tells the unique story of Pensacola through artifacts, photographs and stories told through archaeology and preservation efforts.
-Renovated in 2012, the City of Five Flags exhibit includes streamlined timelines, engaging interactives, one-of-a-kind artifacts, and immersive environments all designed to help visitors experience life in Pensacola under five different flags.
+Renovated in 2012, the City of Five Flags exhibit includes streamlined timelines, engaging interactive, one-of-a-kind artifacts, and immersive environments all designed to help visitors experience life in Pensacola under five different flags.

 For thousands of years, people have been discovering Pensacola.
 Warriors, conquistadors, presidents, heroes from all walks of life, and countless others have discovered that in trying to make their mark on Pensacola, Pensacola has made its mark on them.

 What drew people here more than 450 years ago still captivates us today.
 The beautiful, unspoiled bay, the vivid pageantry of our multi-cultured history, and the promise of new discoveries from places that transcend time itself--this is Pensacola, City of Five Flags.